GitMuslim/AndroRPC/README.md

 <H1 align="center">How to setup?</H1>

-Download the apk from [releases](https://github.com/mustafakhalaf-git/AndroRPC/releases)
+Download the apk & server executable from [releases](https://github.com/mustafakhalaf-git/AndroRPC/releases)

-Download the server executable, start the server executable
+Start the server executable (use command line for debugging if data sending works)

-get ur local ip address on pc (might be different if u use ethernet on it or mobile data/usb tethering)
+Get your Local IP Address on PC (might be different if you use ethernet on it or mobile data/usb tethering)

-open the android app, start accessibility service, put the local ip in text box and click select
+Open the android app, start accessibility service, put the local ip in text box and click select

-swipe apps to confirm if rpc works, if it doesn't then u probs used a wrong ip lolz
+Swipe between apps to confirm if RPC is working, if it doesn't then you probably used a wrong IP or need to disable firewall

-if u wish to use this from anywhere/not same network then use zerotier
+if you wish to use this from anywhere (not same network) then use [ZeroTier](https://www.zerotier.com/)

 this probs need more work later but busy rn